google/gson/UserGuide.md

 Often you want to register a single handler for all generic types corresponding to a raw type

-*   For example, suppose you have an "Id" class for Id representation/translation (i.e. an internal vs. external representation).
+* For example, suppose you have an `Id` class for id representation/translation (i.e. an internal vs. external representation).
 * `Id<T>` type that has same serialization for all generic types
   * Essentially write out the id value
 * Deserialization is very similar but not exactly the same
   * Need to call `new Id(Class<T>, String)` which returns an instance of `Id<T>`

 Gson supports registering a single handler for this.
 You can also register a specific handler for a specific generic type (say `Id<RequiresSpecialHandling>` needed special handling).
-The `Type` parameter for the `toJson` and `fromJson` contains the generic type information to help you write a single handler for all generic types corresponding to the same raw type.
+The `Type` parameter for the `toJson()` and `fromJson()` contains the generic type information to help you write a single handler for all generic types corresponding to the same raw type.

 ### <a name="TOC-Writing-an-Instance-Creator"></a>Writing an Instance Creator

 While deserializing an Object, Gson needs to create a default instance of the class.
 Well-behaved classes that are meant for serialization and deserialization should have a no-argument constructor.

 * Doesn't matter whether public or private

 Typically, Instance Creators are needed when you are dealing with a library class that does NOT define a no-argument constructor